Southern Ohio Copperheads: Early Roots

+They gained acceptance into the Great Lakes League as a new franchise in September 2001.
+Following acceptance from the league, the board had just over nine months to make baseball in Athens a reality.
 A group of eight students, which included three sports administration students, worked closely with the board for eight weeks and produced a business plan.

-As the winter months were passing, the team named Scott Googins, then an assistant coach of the Miami Redhawks baseball team, as its first head coach.
-Googins put his roster together for the new team, while the Board of Directors organized a contest to name the team and after two weeks of suggestions the Copperheads was chosen as the team's name.
-Local artist Tad Gallaugher was called upon to create the logo that would grace the team's uniforms, caps, and merchandise.
+The team named Scott Googins, then an assistant coach of the Miami Redhawks baseball team, as its first head coach.
+The Board of Directors organized a contest to name the team and the Copperheads was chosen as the team's name.
+Local artist Tad Gallaugher created the logo for the team.

-Under the astute guidance of the board, notable leadership persisted, prompting the engagement of several sports administration students in pivotal roles.
+Under the guidance of the board, several sports administration students were engaged to assist with the management of the organization.
 These students were entrusted with tasks ranging from procuring sponsorships to ticket sales, among other responsibilities.
-In support of Andy Kreutzer, appointed as the team's General Manager, a select group of sports administration students assumed key positions within the organization.
 Notably, Nathan Kievman, a second-year graduate student in sports administration, assumed the role of Assistant General Manager.
 Additionally, two first-year students, Steve Frohwerk and Chris Boggs, were designated Assistant Managers, overseeing Operations and Merchandise and Concessions, respectively.

 Inaugural Season

 Under the leadership of Coach Googins, the newly formed team first took the field on June 12, 2002, against the now-defunct Youngstown Express.
 The team lost 6-4 and followed up with another loss to the Pittsburgh Pandas.
-The Copperheads played their first home game at Bob Wren Stadium on June 15, 2002, in a doubleheader against the Delaware Cows, ultimately losing both games by scores of 4-2 and 14-3.
-On June 16, the team finally broke into the win column with a 7–6 victory over the Northern Ohio Baseball Club.
-The Copperheads ultimately ended with an 18-22 record, finishing in seventh place out of ten clubs.
-Five future professional players suited up for the 2002 Copperheads, including current White Sox pitch Adam Russell.
+The Copperheads played their first home game at Bob Wren Stadium on June 15, 2002, in a doubleheader against the Delaware Cows, losing both games by scores of 4-2 and 14-3.
+On June 16, the team won their first match with a 7–6 victory over the Northern Ohio Baseball Club.
+The Copperheads ended with an 18-22 record, finishing in seventh place out of ten clubs.
+Five future professional players suited up for the 2002 Copperheads, including White Sox pitch Adam Russell.